Yagazie-davidson/service-buds-server/README.md

 Service providers are required to post some certain informations that will be stored in a database

 ### 🔖 Tech Stack
-The code base of this repo uses Node JS, Express, MongoDB <br> <br>
+The code base of this repo uses Node JS, Express, MongoDB. <br> <br>

 ### Setup
 1. [Fork](https://github.com/Yagazie-davidson/service-buds-server) this repository